jeremyckahn/dumbdiff/README.md

     'lines': Array // Contains the lines of the diff.
     ,'rangeStart': Number // 0-based start of the diff.
 This is -1 if there were no different lines.
     ,'rangeEnd': Number // 0-based end of the diff.
 This is -1 if there were no different lines.
+    ,'oldLength': Number // The length of `oldVersion` array.
+    ,'newLength': Number // The length of `newVersion` array.
 }
 ````